Deep in a cave in Belize’s interior jungle is a sacred Mayan burial site, where the remains of 14 human sacrifices have been found.

 Access to the ATM Cave is strictly limited based on a permitting system.

-Each guide can only take so many tourists with them to keep groups small and manageable.
+Each tour guide can only take so many tourists with them to keep groups small and manageable.

-You should book your ATM Cave tour immediately upon knowing that you want to do it, so that you don’t lose the chance to do one of the best things in San Ignacio!
+You should book your ATM Cave tour immediately upon knowing that you want to do it, so that you don’t lose the chance to do one of the best things in San Ignacio on a day trip!

 Since it’s 2023 and travel plans need to be extra flexible, I suggest booking with a company that offers lenient cancellation policies.